pjrebsch/memorb/README.md

 Memoize instance methods more succinctly.

-## Why memoization of instance methods?
+## Why memoize instance methods?

 Sometimes you want to execute an instance method and have its result cached for future calls.
 You may want this because the method:

-- is expensive to execute and caching its result would increase application performance
+- is computationally expensive and caching its result would increase application performance
 - returns a newly instantiated object which shouldn't be recreated on subsequent calls
-- calls an external service which should be limited for performance, rate limiting, etc.
+- makes calls to an external service which should be limited for performance, rate limiting, etc.

 ## What problem does this address?